madacsbotondpal/chemaxon/s3_backup/README.md

 -  `aws_s3_bucket_logging` with a log bucket - make sure that we can log all server accesses

 We ensure resource security by disallowing public access, server-side encryption and restricting access.
 We optimise costs by moving objects to the glacier class after 30 days and deleting them after 180 days.
 With backups and bucket versioning, we have enough data redundancy for various emergencies.

+# Options to consider

+To save costs, the above configurations can be changed.
+For example, we can use DEEP_ARCHIVE class for even cheaper (which is slower, with higher retrieval time) object storage class or we can put our object to these kind of object classes earlier than 30 days.